Boonville students enthusiastically headed back to school Wednesday

 "Boonville is quiet just like the small town we came from," VanDyke said.

-Page 2 of 2 - While moving here this summer, she has been impressed with the district after enrolling her child who started the sixth grade at LSE.
+While moving here this summer, she has been impressed with the district after enrolling her child who started the sixth grade at LSE.

 "Things were a little hectic in the morning but things got smoothed out," VanDyke said.
 "We are looking forward to a good school year."